lendamico/lendami.co/_posts/notes/2018-12-22-year-in-music.md

 ## How my listening habits changed in 2018

-A couple new development changed the way I listen to music in 2018:
+Two new developments changed the way I listen to music in 2018:

 #### Spotify
 In March, I ditched Apple Music (which I had subscribed to from day one) and signed up for Spotify.